jbroerken/mrh_app_base/README.md

 ## About

-The app_base project serves as a starting point for application development.
+The mrh_app_base project serves as a starting point for application development.
 This project provides a basic structure to build on, structuring everything based aroung a CMake build.

 This projects includes both the template for a executable MRH application as well as a MRH application service.